-Marina Lambrini Diamandis (Greek: Μαρίνα-Λαμπρινή Διαμαντή; born 10 October 1985), better known by her stage name Marina and the Diamonds, is a Welsh singer-songwriter.
+Marina Lambrini Diamandis (Greek: Μαρίνα-Λαμπρινή Διαμαντή) (born 10 October 1985), better known by her stage name Marina and the Diamonds, is a Welsh singer and songwriter.
 Born in Brynmawr and raised in nearby Pandy, she performed for choir productions in her childhood.
-In 2009, Diamandis came to prominence after being ranked in second place on the Sound of 2010 poll organized by BBC.
+In 2009, Diamandis came to prominence after being ranked in second place on the Sound of 2010 poll organised by the BBC.

 Her debut studio album The Family Jewels (2010) incorporated indie pop and new wave musical styles, while her follow-up record Electra Heart (2012) integrated prominent elements of electropop.
 The latter project debuted at number one on the UK Albums Chart, and introduced Diamandis to several international markets.
 She has described herself as an "indie artist with pop goals" and often analyses components of human behaviour in her music.
 Diamandis is additionally recognised for her retro and cartoonish fashion styles.